-Grab-and-Go Meal Distribution – Recognizing the needs of our neighbors, on March 30, we will open a grab-and-go meal pick up site through our kitchen at the Jacobs Center in Southeastern San Diego.
-These meals will nourish kids and their families and provide needed food assistance to our alumni.
-Hours of operation will be Monday, Wednesday, Friday, from 9am-12pm.
-Social distancing will be practiced and drive through options available.
+Grab-and-Go Meal Distribution – Recognizing the needs among our neighbors, on March 30, we launched a grab-and-go meal pick up site at our kitchen at the Jacobs Center in Southeastern San Diego.
+The distribution is open Monday, Wednesday, Friday, from 9am-12pm.
+Social distancing is be practiced and drive through options available.
 Kiosk is located at 404 Euclid Ave, San Diego CA 92114.
 No ID or proof of income required- all are welcome.

 Postponing Large Catered Events and Gatherings: In response to Governor Newsom’s gathering guidance, we have worked with clients to postpone all large catered events until further notice and are shifting efforts and staff resources to food assistance efforts for vulnerable San Diegans.

 Increasing Sanitary Measures: Kitchens for Good is taking many measures to uphold the highest standards of hygiene and sanitation to protect our employees and the community.
 Along with our regular cleaning routines, an additional level of disinfecting is being done throughout every aspect of our facility, including our kitchen, packaging areas, and offices.
-Additionally, team members are being vigilant to ensure they use the highest standards of hand washing protocols, use of gloves, and to stay home if they are experiencing any type of cold or flu symptoms.
+Additionally, team members are being vigilant to ensure they use the highest standards of hand washing protocols, use of gloves, masks, and to stay home if they are experiencing any type of cold or flu symptoms.